-Getting from one place to another fast and with minimal effort is a human specialty.
-Generations of automotive innovation and the human desire to do things faster and more efficiently lead to the transportation empire which humans continue to rely upon.
+Getting from one place to another fast and with minimal effort is a feat exclusive to humans.
+Generations of automotive innovation and the human desire to do things faster and more efficiently have led to the transportation technologies which humans continue to rely upon.

 2. The SABRE Skylon is another unusual engine design

 Once it reaches a fast enough velocity, a conventional LH2/LOX rocket engine provides the final push into space.

 As times change, so do the technologies which will carry humans from one point to another.
 Currently, there are hundreds of engines undergoing development.